viennacl/pyviennacl-dev/doc/pycore.rst

-For the same reasons of bus and compute latency, PyViennaCL does not encourage the elementwise construction of :class:`Matrix` or :class:`Vector` objects, or the accessing of individual scalar elements from any such type; the waits incurred make such access painfully slow.
+For the same reasons of bus and compute latency, PyViennaCL does not encourage the elementwise construction of :class:`Matrix` or :class:`Vector` objects, or the accessing of individual scalar elements from any such type; the waits incurred in launching a kernel for each such access make this painfully slow.

 Instead, you should construct dense matrices and vectors using preconstructed types: NumPy :class:`array` objects can be supplied to